-19-Jan-16 The reconstructed past and its future conjugation.
-Towards the elaboration of sustainable strategies for the preservation and mediation of the Minoan archaeological landscape.
+THE PAST RECONSTRUCTED AND ITS FUTURE CONJUGATION.
+Towards the elaboration of sustainable accessibility strategies for the preservation and presentation of the Minoan archaeological landscape.

 These peculiarities of the Minoan archaeological heritage legitimize the adoption of a restrictive and innovative methodology.
-The use of both quantitative (through GIS and computational methods) and qualitative (through public survey) analyses will help the assessment of the current condition state of a large sample of prospected Minoan archaeological sites and the assessment of their reception by the public.
+The use of both quantitative and qualitative analyses will help the assessment of the current condition state of a large sample of prospected Minoan archaeological sites and the assessment of their reception by the public.
 Calling on this critical survey, recommendations establishing a dialectics between the presumed antinomic concepts of “preservation”, “presentation” and “archaeology” will be defined.
 Permanent dialogues with the different stakeholders, including local communities, will also be advocated to ensure the sustainability of my method.

 With its obvious adherence to a community archaeology-based approach, it is hence expected that this research not only subscribes to scientific stakes but also to educational, social and economical stakes related to the management of this specific heritage.

 - Sissi Archaeological Project, Crete, Greece (campaigns 2009 to 2011 and 2015 to 2019)